-- 8.1 Value of the Purchase - 8.2 Cost of an open market approach versus the value of the acquisition and the potential benefits; - 8.3 The particular circumstances of the procurement activity; - 8.4 The objectives of the procurement; - 8.5 The size of the market and the number of competent suppliers; - 8.6 The Council's leverage in the marketplace; - 8.7 An assessment of the risks associated with the relevant activity and /or project, including the risk profile of the procurement and any risks associated with the preferred procurement method.
+- 9.1 Value of the Purchase (Total Value) - 9.2 Cost of an open market approach versus the value of the acquisition and the potential benefits; - 9.3 The particular circumstances of the procurement activity; - 9.4 The objectives of the procurement; - 9.5 The size of the market and the number of competent suppliers; - 9.6 The Council's leverage in the marketplace; - 9.7 An assessment of the risks associated with the relevant activity and /or project, including the risk profile of the procurement and any risks associated with the preferred procurement method. - 9.8 Assessment of sustainability opportunities and risks.